MicrosoftDocs/msteams-docs/msteams-platform/includes/tabs/node-js-yeoman-gulp-tasks.md

     gulp serve
     ```

-1. Enter `http://localhost:3007/<yourDefaultAppNameTab>/` in your browser and view your application's home page as shown in the following image:
+1. Enter `http://localhost:3007/<yourDefaultAppNameTab>/` in your browser, replace **<yourDefaultAppNameTab>** with your tab name, and view your application's home page as shown in the following image:

 ![home page screenshot](~/assets/images/tab-images/homePage.png)